pvl26/OCWCandy/README.md

 How to use
 ==========
-Go to OCW, to the Laboratory page, select your particular lab, after the page loads, toggle OCW Candy from the On button, and to stop, toggle from Off.
+Go to OCW, to the Laboratory/Homework page, select your particular lab, after the page loads, toggle OCW Candy from the On button, and to stop, toggle from Off.

 Original Developer
 ------------------